tamas-hamszabo/millionverifier-real-time-api-v3/README.md

-## Real Time Email Verification on MillionVerifer
+## Real Time Email Verification on MillionVerifier
 Use MillionVerifier's email verification API  to verify email addresses in real time. https://www.millionverifier.com/services/email-verifier-api

 You can implement into your application, software or website.
 Using this API you can prevent invalid and disposable email addresses getting into your subscriber lists.